pjbroad/el-build-methods/windows-10/msys2/README.md

 named, for example `mingw-w64-x86_64-dev`.
 A different directory is used for development and release builds.

-Have fun, and help improve this information and scripts by offereing pull requests.
+Have fun, and help improve this information and scripts by offering pull requests.